devbean/pl0_compiler/README.md

-pl0_compiler
+PL/0 Compiler
 ============

-a compiler for PL/0
+This is a compiler for PL/0.